 - Implement and evaluate a PSE program to increase and highlight healthier options in one corner store.
 Utilizing USDA's Healthy Corner Stores guide, SNAP-Ed will work to lay groundwork to plan and implement a successful PSE program that works for the individual store and community.
 Evaluation will include impact on patrons/store owner. - Research and pilot at another corner store.
-Research will include a formative assessment of patrons/store owner needs and the Woonsocket Health Equity Zone Food Access group.
+Research will include a formative assessment of patrons/store owner needs.